KrishnakumarModi/Sarathi/README.md

 4.Completion
 5.Revision

-# conclusion
+# Conclusion
-##
 With our Sarathi user can easily find tech related subjects IN one place..

 # TEAM NAME:ACE CODERS
 ### Team Members

-Aryan Prajapti <managed AI/ML and Testing IN project-->
+# Aryan Prajapti- <managed AI/ML and Testing IN project-->

-Krishna Kumar Modi <Implemented backend-frontend and deployment-->
+# Krishna Kumar Modi- <Implemented backend-frontend and deployment-->

-Krishan Kumar <UI , frontend and other tasks-->
+# Krishan Kumar- <UI , frontend and other tasks-->